 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Our team of home office experts researched the best label makers on the market before purchasing the top 14 models to compare side-by-side.
-We carefully unpackaged, set up, installed, and printed with each of these label makers until we thoroughly understood each device's strengths and weaknesses.
-Our product testers broke the assessment down into three key metrics — ease of setup, ease of use, and features and settings.
-Our in-depth testing and analysis helped us determine which ones are best for different applications, and to pass that buying advice onto you with this comprehensive review.
+Our home office experts researched the best label makers on the market and purchased the top 14 to compare side-by-side.
+We unpacked, installed, and printed with each of these label makers to evaluate ease of setup, ease of use, and features and settings.

-Whether it's labeling the storage bins in your garage, some mason jars in your pantry, or printing shipping labels, having the right tools at hand helps you better run your home or small business.
-Our tech experts have reviewed tons of products to help you dial in your office gear.
-Whether you're looking for a new photo printer or something as simple as a pencil sharpener, our in-depth reviews have you covered.
+Whether you're labeling the storage bins in your garage, some mason jars in your pantry, or printing shipping labels, having the right tools at hand helps you stay organized while running your home or small business.
+If you need to do some larger-format printing, check out our selection of printers.

 The DYMO Label Manager 420P is impressively versatile.
 At face value, it works similarly to other models with integrated keyboards — once it's powered up and turned on, you simply type what you'd like and press “print.”
 With an internal lithium-ion battery, this model is ideal for stores, laboratories, warehouses, and offices where you need to be mobile while creating labels.
 Where the 420P stands apart from the other transportable versions is that it is also designed to connect to a computer as the printer for DYMO Connect label-making software.
 Once linked via the desktop software, this seemingly generic label maker can print labels using any font on your computer.
 It can print other essentials, too, including shipping labels, barcodes, and QR codes.